Here is this Project's selection:

 To clarify this project, I will not be reserving any of the people I discover for my own Temple List unless I am related to those I find.
 For those I find to whom I am not related, I will simply leave the "green icons" on the Family Tree for that person's descendants to find and use for themselves.
 Please refrain from doing the temple work for people to whom you are not related.

 Now, after I got going doing the research, I got a couple of requests to research some people further back in time.
 These turned out to be old, established "end-of-line" situations.
 Since my original idea was to demonstrate finding people, I started with easier challenges.
 But in any event, I may or may not find new people to add to the FamilyTree.
 Since some of the families I choose are in an "end-of-line" sort of situation independent of the time frame, there is no guarantee that I will be any more successful than the average user of the Family Tree in finding additional family members.
 In any event, I hope that my efforts as recorded will help either the family members or others to find more information about their ancestral families and relatives.

 Why am I doing this?
 For the past 15 years or so, I have been helping hundreds (thousands?) of people find their ancestors.
 I simply intend to document the process in detail with real examples so that you can see exactly how I find family lines.
-This past week, I helped one of the missionaries serving at the Maryland State Archives extend her family line by three generations.
-It took about two hours of research to do this.
 I simply want to show where those "green icons" come from.
 Since the FamilySearch.org Family Tree is entirely cooperative, I will simply assume that when I find a family that needs some research that I am helping that family.
-By the way, this is Part One of the series because I intend to do this over and over with different examples.
+By the way, this is Project Eleven of the series because I intend to do this over and over with different examples.